|

 Soon after Nicholas' death and for the following 750 years his tomb in Myra was an increasingly popular pilgrimage site, as reverence for him spread throughout the Christian world.
 In 1087 the bones of Nicholas were transferred to Bari, Italy, where two years later Pope Urban II consecrated a shrine to house the relics.
 Many miracles were attributed to his relics, and Nicholas soon attained the status of sainthood.

+The Christian veneration of Saint Nicholas continues undiminished into the present day, but is particularly prevalent in the Orthodox faith.
 In Russia, the sacred art tradition of icon painting, adopted from Byzantium when Russia was converted to Christianity in 988 AD, has endured for centuries, even through the Soviet era repression, and continues to be studied and practiced by young artists today in important Russian Lacquer Art centers like the villages of Palekh (Палех), Kholui (Холуй) and Mstera (Мстера).

 St. Nicholas is named the patron saint of more causes and communities than any other saint, among them are: charitable fraternities and guilds, children, sailors, unmarried young women, merchants and pawnbrokers, and the countries of Russia and Greece, as well as the cities of Moscow and Fribourg (Switzerland).